 Representation matters.
-Especially for Black women, who constantly feel ignored, stereotyped, or treated less than human.
+Especially for Black women, who are constantly ignored, stereotyped, or treated less than human.
 It is incredibly important that young women of color see representation in media.
-The importance of black female superheroes for Black women can’t be overstated.
+The importance of Black female superheroes for Black women can’t be overstated.

 We must reinforce the fact that they too are superheroes.
 As I raise my own little black princess, I strive to put positive, powerful women of color in her view.
 Whether that’s Bumblebee of DC Comics, the Dora Milaje of Black Panther fame, or Sparkle Cadet from Craig of The Creek.
 She must know she is not alone and is all-powerful.